 “Behold, I will do a new thing, now it shall spring forth; Shall you not know it?
 I will even make a road in the wilderness and rivers in the desert.”
 Isaiah 43:19

 I know so many people who have an incredibly hard time sticking to their resolutions for a number of reasons.
-So, here are some excellent tips I’ve picked up along the way on how not to quit your New Year’s resolutions.
+So, here are 9 practical tips I’ve picked up along the way to help get us all back on track.

 - Commit them to the Lord – “Commit your way to the Lord, Trust also in Him, And He shall bring it to pass.”
 (Psalm 37:5) If we are in Christ, who is a bigger cheerleader for us than the One who made us and calls us His own?
 If our resolutions, goals, or whatever we want to call them are good for us, He is the one who can empower us to accomplish them.

 - Create SMART goals – Are they specific, measurable, achievable, relevant, and timely?
 If not, go back and make some adjustments.

 a.
 Specific: “Lose weight” is entirely too vague.
 “Lose 30 pounds” is much more specific and actionable.

 b.
 Measurable: “Lose 30 pounds” is still vague, though.
 “Lose 30 pounds in 90 days” is a measurable goal.

 c.
 Achievable: 30 pounds in 90 days may not be achievable, depending on how you plan to lose the weight, etc. Perhaps you need to give yourself six months to attain this sort of goal.